 Between 1998 and 2002, Argentina experienced a massive economic depression.
 The depression was a result of the Russian and Brazilian financial crises.
 Unemployment, inflation and debt rates in Argentina skyrocketed.
-In comparison to the previous year, the inflation rate in Argentina in 2017 was estimated to surpass 26 percent, however, reliable figures for the years 2014 through 2016 are not available.
-The high inflation and fear of another economic depression have opened up a large black market for foreign currency, especially in the metropolises, such as Buenos Aires.
+This caused Argentina to default of its sovereign debts, leaving a legacy of poor fiscal discipline in an atmosphere of high borrowing fees that has been fueled by political rhetoric.
+Argentina has continued to struggle with inflation, with the inflation rate in Argentina in 2018 estimated to exceed 31 percent.
+Reliable figures for the years 2014 through 2016 are not available.
+The high inflation and fear of another economic depression have opened up a large black market for foreign currency, especially in the metropolis of Buenos Aires.

-Since 2009, gross domestic product in Argentina has seen a rapid increase.
-In addition, it is estimated that GDP per capita in Argentina was over 14,600 U.S. dollars in 2015, the highest value of the decade so far - if 2019 does not surpass it.
-Argentina has been able to strengthen its economy since the depression ended in 2002, which is also underlined by a constant positive trade balance: In 2009, the country reported a record-high 16.9 billion U.S. dollars trade surplus, a figure the country could not repeat to this day - in fact, Argentina reported a trade deficit just recently in 2015.
-Still, all signs point to an economic upswing.
-The Argentine economy is prospering, but it's not out of the woods completely yet: National debt in relation to gross domestic product and the country's budget deficit are estimated to increase again until the end of the decade.
+Since 2009, gross domestic product in Argentina has fluctuated significantly.
+In addition, it is estimated that GDP per capita in Argentina has been similarly volatile.
+Argentina has been able to strengthen its economy somewhat since the depression ended in 2002, which was aided by a consistent positive trade balance.
+In 2009, the country reported a record-high 16.9 billion U.S. dollars trade surplus.
+Surprising given the currency crisis, Argentina had a trade deficit in 2017, suggesting economic headwinds.
+Still, some signs point to an economic upswing, but dark clouds are also gathering.
+National debt in relation to gross domestic product and the country's budget deficit are likely to increase for most of the foreseeable future.